 While the primary focus of this eco-reserve is to preserve and protect the endangered species and ecosystems, there is a lot of other activity going on down at the Hacienda.
 A small percentage of the property is dedicated to tropical fruit farming and limited cattle grazing to produce sustainability for the wildlife conservation efforts and to provide local employment.

 Educational programs are offered locally to school groups and researchers from all over the world come here to gather data and conduct ecological studies.

 Groups such as The Set Us Free Project, who successfully reintroduced Spider Monkeys after their extinction in this area; and the Amigos de las Aves’ “hatched to fly free” organization who pioneered the reintroduction of the Scarlet Macaws, have been essential to the return of the native populations once living here in abundance.

 At the end of your hike, your guide will provide a refreshing beverage before you go hopping back into the van to be driven back to your hotel.

 This tour includes bilingual guide, wildlife refuge entrance fee, drinks and transportation from Mal Pais, Montezuma, Santa Teresa, and Tambor.
+Transportation for clients staying in Ylang Ylang is not included, clients need to arrive at Sano Banano.
 One way transportation from your hotel to the refuge typically takes between 20 and 45 minutes depending on your pick-up location.
 Combined time of the hike and round trip transportation is usually between 3.5 and 4.5 hours.